 Most baked goods call for basic ingredients like flour, sugar, baking powder, baking soda and salt.
 Bakers often restock these items, as they are the most used.
 But for the non-baker, these same items may sit on their pantry shelf for years, and only be moved when they are in the way.

-These are items that can go ‘bad’.
+For the baking failure, it’s good to know these are items that can go ‘bad’.
 They don’t spoil so much as lose their ‘powers’.
 If left in a damp space, they will clump.
 If left out to open air, they absorb air-borne odors and grease.
 For long-term, infrequent use, store these ingredients in the freezer.
 Salt and sugar can be kept indefinitely on the pantry shelf, but only if stored correctly.

-Flour may also have Indian Meal Moths or their eggs in the bag.
+Don’t think you are a baking failure if your flour has Indian Meal Moths or their eggs in the bag.
 They are already in the bag when you purchase it.
 Left alone for even a day or two, these eggs hatch into a moth that is up to 1-1/2” long, almost rectangular in shape, and leave webs and a mess behind.
 And not just in the bag, but also in your pantry.
 Don’t worry.
 The eggs aren’t harmful to humans, but the larvae can be gross, and the moths a headache.

 First, with all powdered ingredients, store them in a glass or plastic tightly sealed container.
 Be sure to label the container, because baking soda and baking powder looks similar.